Harnessing digital tools in your research

 Zotero

 A reference manager is a must for anyone that publishes work citing journal articles.
 There are many reference managers to choose from, including Mendeley and Paperpile.
 Mendeley, Paperpile, and Zotero can connect to Microsoft Word using plugins.
 However, during the first year of my Ph.D., i switched from Mendeley to Zotero due to Zotero’s capability to connect to Obsidian using a plugin (Obsidian: Community Plugin - Zotero Integration).
 This is a feature that Mendeley currently lacks.
 Like many reference managers, Zotero allows you to group your articles in many different ways, annotate and highlight the articles, and—of course—extract citations of many formats.
 Additionally, the Zotero browser integration is seamless—you can import articles from the web directly into a specified folder in Zotero.
 The Zotero plugin for Obsidian is incredible because it allows you to extract and seamlessly transfer all the necessary information from any article in Zotero directly into your notes in Obsidian.
 This makes note-taking worlds easier.
 A pro tip is to use Zotero citation keys when linking articles to Obsidian.
 In the end, any reference manager for a researcher will do.
 However, if you plan on using Obsidian, Zotero is the reference manager for you.
+If you are interested in a step-by-step guide to integrating Zotero and Obsidian, click here!
 Unfortunately, Obsidian does not currently integrate well with Mendeley and Paperpile.

 Research Rabbit